Life on land: Why safeguarding the environment is so important

 Environmental issues can intensify challenges in communities, such as food insecurity.
 The loss of forests can also make it harder to ensure the well-being of all the people living in an area, and to disrupt cycles of poverty.

 For UN SDG 15: Life on Land to be successful – many of the related targets, such as halting deforestation and restoring degraded forests, were set to be completed by 2020.
 And so, even more focused and effective conservation efforts are necessary.

 How is GVI working to achieve UN SDG 15: Life on Land?

 In these programs, our focus on the conservation of specific species is usually accompanied by ecosystem management, monitoring and environmental education.

 Ending the poaching and trafficking of endangered species, and reducing habitat degradation are key targets we address in wildlife conservation programs.

 GVI’s wildlife programs operate in various countries around the world.
-Here are a few examples of projects stepping up to meet the demands of UN SDG 15.
+Here are a few examples of projects stepping up to meet the demands of UN SDG 15: Life on Land.

-Gathering data to support long-term conservation is typically a key goal.
-On wildlife conservation internships you can learn more about the delicate balance of ecosystems and get to know research techniques such as biological surveys and camera trapping.
+Gathering data to support long-term conservation is a key goal here.
+On wildlife conservation internships you can learn more about the delicate balance of ecosystems and try your hand at research techniques like biological surveying and camera trapping.

 With an abundance of wildlife large and small, South Africa is rich in conservation opportunities.